Panasonic FZ2500 vs FZ330

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-FZ2500 and Panasonic Lumix DMC-FZ330 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 Both the FZ2500 and the FZ330 are recent models that are part of the current product line-up.
 The FZ330 replaced the earlier Panasonic FZ200, while the FZ2500 followed on from the Panasonic FZ1000.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.
+Further information on the features and operation of the FZ2500 and FZ330 can be found, respectively, in the Panasonic FZ2500 Manual (free pdf) or the online Panasonic FZ330 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Panasonic FZ2500 and the Panasonic FZ330?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.